-A student who plans not to enroll in course work or thesis work for any quarter(s) should petition the MES Program Director in writing for an official leave of absence and complete the Leave of Absence Form to be turned in to Registration and Records.
+A student who plans not to enroll in course work or thesis work for any quarter(s) should petition the MES Program Director in writing for an official leave of absence and complete the Change of Status Form to be turned in to Registration and Records.
+See more about this process at evergreen.edu/advising/leavewithdraw.
 Official leaves will normally be approved for a length of no more than one year.
 Students who do not register for credit in any quarter without notifying the program are automatically given unofficial on-leave status by the Registrar.
 This status is valid for one year.
 The advantage of official leave is that your four-year graduation deadline is extended by the amount of time you take leave.
 If you go on leave unofficially, you will still be required to finish in four calendar years.